Allow the user to log in with a username and password.

 The Curity Identity Server enables advanced multi-factor possibilities by chaining any number of authentication methods, in any order, creating a secure and user friendly login experience.

 A common scenario is to combine username/password with a second factor such as an SMS to a phone, a key fob or an app.
 This significantly reduces the risk of accounts being compromised due to password theft.

 With the Curity Identity Server the customer never leaves your organization’s brand.
 The user-facing screens can be tailor made to match your needs.
 If your organization has several brands this can also be embedded and used depending on where the user is.

 Let the user navigate seamlessly between mobile apps and websites in the mobile browser without having to re-authenticate.
 Using OpenID Connect, Curity Identity Server has built in support for single sign-on between mobile apps and mobile web-pages.

-Define how users create accounts, reset passwords and link multiple accounts during authentication.
-Self-service is about enabling theusers to handle the accounts themselves.
+Self-service is about enabling the users to handle the accounts themselves.
 Did the user forget the password, or wants to register a new phone?
-Allowing the user to perform these actions during authentication is a great way to improve user experience and increase usage of your services!
+Allowing the user to perform these actions during authentication is a great way to improve user experience and increase usage of your services.

 User self-service greatly reduces the support burden imposed by authentication and registration.
 All changes are stored in your own user repository, which can be integrated via SCIM, SQL, LDAP or your own API.

-Establish single sign-on all across your websites and mobile apps by simply configuring the ready-made Curity Authentication Service.
-Deciding which authentication methods that shall be used under which circumstances grants a low-friction access to your services.
+Establish single sign-on across your websites and mobile apps by simply configuring the ready-made Curity Authentication Service.
+Deciding which authentication methods are used under which circumstances grants low-friction access to your services.

 The Curity Identity Server supports many ways to connect your OAuth and OpenID Connect enabled clients and APIs with proper authentication methods, stylised with your own look-and-feel.
 With the Curity SDK you can also build your own authentication method in an easy way, and the new method will be configured and used exactly like the built-in ones: